memo1918/ImageToAnki-n8nAutomation/README.md

 - Uses Google Gemini 2.5 Flash Lite model
 - Parses AI response (handles both markdown-wrapped and raw JSON)
 - Returns structured data with Japanese entries (Kanji, Hiragana, Meaning)
+- **Smart Gap Filling:** The AI can intelligently fill missing data (any of Kanji, Hiragana, or Meaning) up to 35% of the total entries.
+If more than 35% of data is missing, the AI will reject the input and return an error, ensuring data quality and preventing excessive guessing.
+This can be tuned inside the 'AiFields' -> 'System Message'

 ### 4. **TextTableCheck** (Deduplication Sub-Workflow)
 **[View Workflow →](https://share-n8n.net/shared/1er2YMryBw1T)**